 #3: Stem cell recovery rate is strong

 Most automated processing systems used in cord blood banks have an excellent recovery rate of stem cells needed for engraftment.
-At Future Health Biobank, our state-of-the-art technology enables up to 90% recovery, leaving the most stem cells possible in your sample and giving your child a higher chance of successful treatment in future.
+At Future Health Biobank, our state-of-the-art technology enables up to 99% recovery rate pre-freeze, leaving the most stem cells possible in your sample and giving your child a higher chance of successful treatment in future.

 #4: Easy to identify and separate desirable stem cells